cyclonePort · Weather Surveillance Instrumentation

 But radar has fundamental limitations for facility-level safety decisions:

-- Radar cannot measure lightning ground strike location with precision: Lightning detection networks provide real-time ground strike location and proximity — fundamentally different from the radar reflectivity that indicates a storm’s presence.
+• Radar cannot measure lightning ground strike location with precision.
+Lightning detection networks provide real-time ground strike location and proximity — fundamentally different from the radar reflectivity that indicates a storm’s presence.

-Radar and on-site stations are complements, not substitutes A complete live weather intelligence picture requires both: NEXRAD radar to see approaching weather systems and track storm movement across a region, AND on-site sensors to measure the actual atmospheric conditions at your facility in real time. cyclonePort integrates both in RadarOmega: station sensor data and live video from your specific location, displayed alongside NEXRAD radar from the same app. |
+A complete live weather intelligence picture requires both: NEXRAD radar to see approaching weather systems and track storm movement across a region, AND on-site sensors to measure the actual atmospheric conditions at your facility in real time. cyclonePort customers get both: station sensor data and live video from cyclonePORT hardware, displayed in the cyclonePORT Enterprise platform alongside the high-resolution NEXRAD radar that RadarOmega is known for.

 03 The cyclonePort Sensor Suite — What Is Measured and Why